-- 3.1 Coaching Requirements.
+3.1 Coaching Requirements.
 To be able to coach in an SVAA league, the head coach must be at least 22 years or older unless an exception is approved in advance by the Sport Commissioner.
 No exceptions will be made to this rule for any team participating in the 7th grade league or higher.
 If the Sport Commissioner approves a coach younger than 22 years old for any team, that team must still have an adult at all practices and on the bench during all games.
-No game may be played unless there is an adult on the bench with the team. - 3.1.1 Coaches Contract To become a head coach or an assistant coach, you must complete the SVAA Coach's Contract and pass a background check.
-By submitting a Coach's Contract, you consent to the conducting of a background check to the full extent permitted by law.
-You also agree not to hold SVAA and/or agents or employees liable for any claims in connection with such checking or the reporting of the results thereof to SVAA employees, Sport Commissioner, and/or Board Members. - 3.1.2 Positive Coaching Alliance SVAA has teamed with Positive Coaching Alliance (PCA) to provide training for all of our head coaches.
-All head coaches are required to become certified either by attending a training session in person or by performing the session online.
-All head coaches are required to complete the PCA program prior to coaching any SVAA practice or game.
-The PCA certification must be repeated every 3 years. - 3.2 Coaches' Meeting The head coach is required to attend a coach's meeting.
+No game may be played unless there is an adult on the bench with the team.

+3.2 Coaches' Meeting - The coach is required to attend a coach's meeting.
+SVAA has entered into an agreement with Positive Coaching Alliance (PCA) to provide training for all of our head coaches.
+All head coaches are required to become certified either by attending a training session in person or by performing the session on line.